ellingsvee/JutulGPT/README.md

 Note, if you plan on using the UI, you must also set `interactive_environment = True` in `src/jutulgpt/configuration.py`.
 If not, any human in the loop interaction is disabled.

+## Settings and configuration
+The agent is configured in the `src/jutulgpt/configuration.py` file.
+Settings are set in the `BaseConfiguration`.
+You specify the following settings:
+- `use_local_model`: Set to `True` for using local models through Ollama.
+- `retrieve_fimbul`: Whether to retrieve Fimbul documentation or not.
+If False, it will only retrieve JutulDarcy documentation.
+- `max_iterations`: If the generated code fails.
+How many times the model will try to fix the code.
+- `human_interaction`: Enable human-in-the-loop.
+- `cli_mode`: Enable CLI-specific interactions.
+- `embedding_model`: Name of the embedding model to use.
+- `retriever_provider`: The vector store provider to use for retrieval.
+- `search_type`: Defines the type of search that the retriever should perform.
+- `search_kwargs`: Additional keyword arguments to pass to the search function of the retriever.
+See Langgraph documentation for details about what kwargs works for the different search types.
+- `rerank_provider`: The provider user for reranking the retrieved documents.
+- `rerank_kwargs`: Keyword arguments provided to the reranker.
+- `response_model`: The language model used for generating responses.
+Should be in the form: provider/model-name.
+Currently I have only tested using `OpenAI` or `Ollama` models, but should be easy to extend to other providers.
+- `default_coder_prompt`: The default prompt used for generating Julia code.
+- `supervisor_prompt`: The prompt used for the supervisor agent.
+- `rag_prompt`: The prompt used for the RAG agent.
+- `code_prompt`: The prompt used for the coding agent.
+- `error_analyzer_prompt`: The default prompt for analyzing the error messages and suggesting how to fix them.

+The settings can be specifiec by passing a configuration dictionary when invoking the models.
+See f.ex the `run()` function in `src/jutulgpt/agent.py`.
+Alternatively, the UI provides a custom interface where the settings can be selected.

 ## Testing
 Tests are implemented using [pytest](https://docs.pytest.org/en/stable/).
 Run tests by
 ```bash